FullBlackWolf/TOGGLE/_posts/2025-05-01-Mature-Ferroptosis.md

 Distinguish between ferroptosis and apoptosis
 ---

-Cells from Group R2-2 and Group R2-3 of the MCAO group were taken for further analysis
+Cells from Group R2-2 and Group R2-3 of the MCAO group were taken for further analysis (R)
 ---

 Place `pseudotime_map_R3.csv` in the R working directory.
 File is usuallly located at `C:/GEOANALYSIS/GSE232429/`